Kamioda/MahjongScoreRanking/README.md

 ### Not use Docker

-1. Install Node.js(Supported 20.0.0 or later)
+1. Install Node.js(Supported 20.0.0 or later) and MySQL or MariaDB
 2. Download this application
 3. Start shell your computer installed(ex: Bash, PowerShell)
 4. Move application directory